TPM034A/Q2_2024/README.md

-# TPM034A - Machine learning for socio technical system (Q2 - 2024)
+# TPM034A - Machine learning for socio-technical systems (Q2 - 2024)

 ## 1. Introduction